ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 ---

 ## 🚧 What I'm Working On
-- 📘 Exploring full stack developer course and learning
+- 📘 Exploring full stack and application developer course and learning
 - 🎯 Building confidence
 - 🧰 Documenting everything I learn in public